Ernest Seyd

-Ernest Seyd (March 7, 1830 – May 1, 1881) is a German-born British author, banker, and economist, known for his expertise in coinage and foreign exchange, and for his advocacy of bimetallism.
+Ernest Seyd (March 7, 1830 – May 1, 1881) is a German-born British writer, banker, and economist, known for his expertise in coinage and foreign exchange, and for his advocacy of bimetallism.

 Biography

 Ernest Seyd was born at Elberfeld in Prussia.
 At an early age he visited the United States, and subsequently went to Paris, and was present during the revolution of 1848.
 Returning the next year to Germany, he took an active part in the revolutionary movement which resulted in the Frankfurt Parliament and the Frankfurt Constitution.
 He was afterwards engaged in banking and exchange business in Paris, San Francisco, and London.
 On the adoption of the gold standard by Germany in 1873, he protested in the strongest manner against the change to a single gold standard, and "foresaw with wonderful prescience the monetary dislocations that have since taken place".

 Seyd was also asked by the United States Congress to report on the American Coinage Bill of 1873 then pending.
 Seyd's writings on banking, bullion operations, and kindred subjects were well known, and his persistent advocacy of the use of silver as a standard, and his opposition to the policy of demonetisation of that metal, constitute him a leading, if not the principal pioneer of the nineteenth-century "bimetallic" movement in England.

 Ernest J. F. Seyd, the son of Ernest Seyd, was the author of Bi-metallism in 1886 and the Further Fall in Silver and The Silver Question in 1893.